CoSMoMVPA/CoSMoMVPA/doc/source/download.rst

 .. _`get_tutorial_data`:

-* To download the tutorial data:
+* Get the tutorial data:

     Download the `tutorial data <http://cosmomvpa.org/datadb.zip>`_ zip archive, and unzip it.

+    For a minimal set of data (only fMRI AK6 data for the exercises), consider using  `tutorial data with AK6 data only <http://cosmomvpa.org/datadb-ak6.zip>`_

     You can move the directory to another location on your file system, if desired.